Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 A LoRaWAN device cannot interleave several fragmented SCHC datagrams.
 This one bit field is used to distinguish two consecutive fragmentation sessions.

-_Note_: While it is used to recover faster from transmitions erros, it SHALL not be considered as the only way to distinguish two fragmentation sessions.
+_Note_: While it is used to recover faster from transmission errors, it SHALL not be considered as the only way to distinguish two fragmentation sessions.

 ### Uplink fragmentation: From device to SCHC gateway